How to Conduct a Meeting Audit in 7 Steps: A Guide for Leaders

 7 Implement changes found in the audit

 This may look like deleting meetings off your calendar altogether, making adjustments to the agenda or cadence, or making them longer or shorter.
-Whatever the case may be, if you put changes to action and still don’t see the results you were hoping for, consider taking another look at elements like meeting roles, attendees, or even how the agenda is constructed.

-What will your audit uncover?
+What will your meeting audit uncover?

-Sometimes the change you need to make is staring you right in the face — you just need to know where to look.
 A meeting audit can bring to light the adjustments your team needs to make to take an ineffective or lackluster meeting and turn it into a place where productive conversations happen.

-And while you may be hesitant to make a change at first, give these adjustments a chance to make a difference for, hopefully, the better.
+While you may be hesitant to make a change at first, give these adjustments a chance to make a difference for, hopefully, the better.

 • shopfiy